seabbs/badtobetter/better/README.md

 To use quick start below and to work through the examples you will first need to have the repository locally.
-Once this is the case set your work directory to the root of the repository.
+Once this is the case set your work directory inside the `better` folder of the repository.
 You can then use the following to install the packages this repository depends on and load the package.

 ``` r
 install.packages("devtools")